unicode-org/message-format-wg/spec/formatting.md

 > a conformant implementation
 > could produce either "001.000" or "1.000"
 >
-> Each function implementation MAY have
+> Each function **specification** MAY have
+> its own rules to preserve some options in the returned structure
+> and discard others.
+> In instances where a function specification does not determine whether an option is preserved or discarded,
+> each function **implementation** of that specification MAY have
 > its own rules to preserve some options in the returned structure
 > and discard others.
 >
 >
 > [!NOTE]